interactive-intelligence/intro-neuro-ai/schedule.md

 ---

-Please let me know if there's any changes you'd reccommend!
+Please let me know if there's any changes you'd recommend!
 This is meant to help everyone - we want what's most effective.